Rajveer810214/Ryaz-Training-1-Month/Day3(TR).md

 ### EOD
-   - Overall, it was a productive day of learning and I'm excited to continue my Next.js journey.
+   - Overall, it was a productive day of learning and I'm excited to continue my Next.js journey.I spent 7:30 hours today on next js